Brooks Cascadia 10 Review Facts

 When it comes to trail running shoes, flexibility is somewhat restricted for foot safety.
 The Cascadia 10 manages to stay flexible enough, but rather on the firmer side due to its Rock Protection Plate.
 Increased flexibility in the forefoot has proven to work against the runners as in some cases it has decreased overall durability.

-• Sticky and durable outsole is perfect for trails
+• The sticky and durable outsole is perfect for trails

 • Adaptable outsole for different surfaces